 Topics are sub-collections that are added to multi-level collections.
 To add Topics, begin by opening the parent collection and add your Topics from there.

 How to create topics

-- From the main Site administration dashboard in the left side navigation, click Collections (Figure 1).
+- From the main Site administration dashboard in the left side navigation, or in the body of the page, click Collections (Figure 1).